mist64/cbmbus_doc/7 JiffyDOS.md

 So all JiffyDOS **host** implementations that we consider compliant should be looked at.
 Analyzing the time offsets of the read operations of the different implementations would give us the minimal hold time that works with all hosts.
 And for all cases where the host holds a wire and the device responds to it, we have to look at all JiffyDOS **device** implementations.

-That's why the timing tables contain the measured numbers of several devices:
+That's why the following timing tables contain the measured numbers of several devices:

 * C64: the host reference implementation at 1 MHz.
 Implementations on other 1 MHz devices (NTSC VIC-20, C128[^3]) are assumed to have the same timing.
 * PAL VIC-20: a host implementation running at 1.1 MHz